• Resources

 The average wait time for a disability hearing

-The average wait time to get a disability hearing is 9.6 months as of early 2024.
+The average wait time to get a disability hearing is 8.8 months as of June 2024.
 Your wait will vary depending on where you live, though.

-After your hearing, you’ll also have to wait for a decision from the judge.
+After your hearing, you also have to wait for a decision from the judge.
 While that could happen immediately, it usually takes an additional 1-3 months.

 How long it takes to get a disability hearing in every state

-The table below shows the average wait times to get an SSDI or SSI hearing as of early 2024.
+The table below shows the average wait times to get an SSDI or SSI hearing as of June 2024.
 Most states have multiple hearing offices (find your local SSA office) so exact wait times vary.
-Alaska, Idaho, South Dakota, Vermont, and Wyoming don’t currently have any SSA hearing offices.
+Alaska, Idaho, South Dakota, Vermont, and Wyoming don’t currently have any SSA hearing offices, so your claim will be heard at an office in another state.

 State